 - Freeze treasures in a cookie sheet or larger container for a super-sized frozen treasure.

 - Make ice soup in a bucket or container.

 - Take turns hiding your frozen treasures on the ground somewhere, then challenge each other to find them!
 (What are the best places to hide it?)

-- Watch the video read aloud of Glacier on the Move by Elizabeth Rusch to inspire even more ice play!
+- Watch the video read aloud of Glacier on the Move by Elizabeth Rusch to learn more about Ice Worms and inspire even more ice play!